What Helps Curb My Anxiety

 Avoiding Caffeine: I don’t know about you guys, but nothing makes my anxiety worse than having the coffee jitters.
 On days that I wake up anxious or moments when I’m feeling the anxiety kick in, I avoid coffee and caffeine at all costs.
 It just spirals everything out of control and makes it that much more difficult to manage.
 I love coffee so this is hard, but I love having peace of mind even more!

-Taking a Social Media Break: Social media has a lot of benefits.
-It also can attribute to doomscrolling, comparison, uncalled for self-criticizing, and so much more that creates an unhealthy habit.
+Taking a Social Media Break: Social media can be a lot of fun.
+It also can attribute to doomscrolling, comparison, uncalled for self-criticizing, and so much more that’s not-so-fun.
 On weeks when I feel overwhelmed with outside information, or whenever I find myself feeling worse after using social media, I delete the apps off my phone completely.
 It’s what I’ve found works best for me.
-I redownload them when I’m in a better headspace and delete them again whenever I find it benefits me.
-This has made one of the biggest direct difference on my anxiety that I’ve noticed.
+I redownload them when I’m in a better headspace and delete them again whenever I find myself feeling bad again.
+This has truly made one of the biggest direct difference on my anxiety that I’ve noticed.

 Call 1-800-273-8255 (available 24/7)